-WARNING: Do not use seat covers in Model S. Doing so could restrict deployment of the seat-mounted side air bags if a collision occurs.
+WARNING: Do not use seat covers on front seats.
+Doing so could restrict deployment of the seat-mounted side air bags if a collision occurs.
 Seat covers can also interfere with the occupant detection system that is used to determine the status of the passenger front airbag.